decodelabs/genesis/README.md

 ## Usage

-### Importing

-Genesis uses [Veneer](https://github.com/decodelabs/veneer) to provide a unified frontage under <code>DecodeLabs\Genesis</code>.
-You can access all the primary functionality via this static frontage without compromising testing and dependency injection.

 ### Hub

 Genesis requires consumers of the library to implement a number of interfaces to represent important parts of the bootstrap process.
 With these classes in place, it is then able to provide a unified, dependable bootstrap process for all environments.